ed-o-saurus/PLHaskell/README.md

 The `(Text, Text)` tuple in the `QueryResultValueComposite` constructor is the schema and type name.

+### Commit and Rollback

+The functions `commit :: Bool -> PGm ()` and `rollback :: Bool -> PGm ()` can be used to commit or rollback transactions in a non-atomic connection.

+An argument of `True` causes a new transaction to be started with the same characteristics as the one just completed.
+This is the equivalent of `COMMIT AND CHAIN` or `ROLLBACK AND CHAIN`.

+An argument of `False` causes a new transaction to be started with default characteristics.
+This is the equivalent of `COMMIT` or `ROLLBACK`.

 ### Converting `PGm` to `IO`

 The function `unPGm :: PGm a -> IO a` from the `PGutils` module can be used to convert a `PGm` action to an `IO` action.